 - Take it to the next level with multimedia.
 Social media continues to become more visual, and Twitter is no exception.
-One survey conducted by Twitter revealed that 82% of users watch video on the platform and want to see more.
-Beyond videos, you can also share images, GIFs and infographics.
+According to Twitter’s internal data, there are over two billion video views on Twitter each day, and Tweets with video attract 10x more engagements than tweets without video.
+Beyond videos, you can also share images, GIFs, and infographics.
 Twitter recommends that in-stream images be at least 440 x220 pixels with a maximum file size of 5MB.

 Examples of Brands with Effective Twitter Presences